mjbradvica/personal-website-articles/2024/full-encapsulation-in-ef.md

 > Make sure to seal your context class to avoid the virtual call of "Database.EnsureCreated()" in a possible derived class.

 Enforcing full encapsulation in previous versions of Entity Framework was a tradeoff between good engineering and development velocity.
-With the latest version, you do not need to make that decision.
+With the latest version, you do not need to make that compromise.